car251290/E-commer-Project/README.md

 # Prerequisites
 This project assumes you have some knowledge of the below concepts before starting:

-# Basic knowledge of JavaScript
-Some knowledge of React
-An idea of the Jamstack architecture and how APIs work

 # Resorse about the reach how to make the Ecommer application
 https://commercejs.com/docs/guides/cart-react